lifeisforu/NodeGraph/README.md

 So Simple!!!
 There are two attributes and one construtor.
 You just need to define a class with attributes.

-In NodeAttribute attribute, you could specify Header, HeaderBackgroundColor, HeaderFontColor, and ViewModel.
+In Constructor you can specify Header, HeaderBackgroundColor, HeaderFontColor, and in NodeAttribute you can specify ViewModel.

 <pre>
 "NodeGraph/Model/NodeAttribute"